-The term 'Sharpe Ratio' is explained in detail and with examples in the Trading edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Sharpe Ratio' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Sharpe Ratio refers to a means of calculating returns which are risk-adjusted.
 This particular ratio has grown into the standard in the investment industry for these types of compilations.
 Nobel laureate William F. Sharpe originally created and popularized it.
 It represents the average return which investments earn above the risk free rate per unit of volatility.

 It is also the total risk involved with the investment.
 When individuals subtract from the mean return the risk free rate, it allows for the performance based on risk taking to be determined.
 One of the facts that this calculation assumes is that those investors whose portfolios represent only investments with zero risk will reflect a zero Sharpe ratio.
 This type of portfolio would hold U.S. Treasury Bills as an example.

 All else being equal, the higher a Sharpe ratio proves to be, the better the return on a risk-adjusted basis are.
 Over the years, this ratio has expanded to the point that it is now the most commonly utilized means for compiling risk-adjusted returns.
 There are limitations to it however.
 It fails when contemplating those portfolios that possess substantial risks which are not linear.
 This would include stock warrants or options.
 In the intervening years, there have been alternate risk-adjusted return means of calculating performance put forward.
 Among these are Return Over Maximum Drawdown RoMaD, the Sortino Ratio, and the Treynor Ratio.